thmghtd/InspectorKit.framework/README.markdown

 If you use this code, I would appreciate it if you added me to the credits, with a link to my website.
 Preferred format is

-Photo Taker created by Steven Degutis - [www.degutis.org](http://www.degutis.org)
+InspectorKit created by Steven Degutis - [www.degutis.org](http://www.degutis.org)

 ## Services